What to watch for when the Seahawks play the Buffalo Bills in Week 9 — plus Bob Condotta’s prediction

 Right cornerback Tre Flowers

-The much-maligned Flowers may get another start this week at right cornerback with Shaquill Griffin still dealing with a hamstring injury.
+The much-maligned Flowers will get another start this week at right cornerback with Shaquill Griffin still dealing with a hamstring injury and ruled out Friday.
 Quinton Dunbar would again play on the left side to replace Griffin, with Flowers on the right side, where he started the last two seasons.
 Flowers is coming off statistically his two best games of the year since stepping in when Griffin was injured midway through the Arizona game, particularly last week against the 49ers.
 Flowers allowed five completions on eight targets against the 49ers, according to Pro Football Reference, but for just 34 yards and a rating of 71.9, his lowest of the year.
 He also forced a fumble.
 All of Seattle’s corners will be particularly challenged by Buffalo receiver Stefon Diggs, who ranks seventh in the NFL with 86.9 receiving yards per game.

 Key stat